AdobeDocs/experience-platform.en/help/tags/ui/event-forwarding/getting-started.md

 * Adobe Real-Time CDP Connections, Prime, or Ultimate (Contact your Adobe account team for pricing)
 * Event forwarding in Adobe Experience Platform
-* Adobe Experience Platform Web or Mobile SDK, configured to send data to Edge Network
+* Adobe Experience Platform Web SDK, Mobile SDK, or Edge Network Server API configured to send data to Edge Network
 * Map data to Experience Data Model (XDM) (This mapping can be done using tags)

 ## Create an XDM schema